 Kory Kitagawa, MD, FAAD, is a medical and cosmetic dermatologist and head of Kitagawa Dermatology in Honolulu, Hawaii with a special focus on providing effective treatment for skin cancer.
 Commonly, this type of cancer occurs on skin that is exposed frequently to the sun.
 However, cancer can form anywhere – even on areas that rarely or never see the sun.

 Because there could be many causes for skin cancer, and symptoms can vary, you need an expert like Dr. Kitagawa, who knows what to look for, which questions to ask, and what kind of treatment options are best.
 If you have mysterious lesions, bumps, discolorations, and more, don’t ignore them.
-Contact us today to schedule a consultation.Continue Reading
+Contact us today to schedule a consultation or to learn more about our medical services.Continue Reading

 What is Skin Cancer?